Virginia Lt. Gov. Justin Fairfax Files $400 Million Lawsuit Against CBS

 The allegations came forward days after a racist yearbook photo surfaced on Democratic Gov. Ralph Northam's 1984 medical school yearbook page.
 That revelation and the governor's bungled response led to calls for Northam's resignation, seemingly creating an opening for Fairfax to assume the top post.

 Instead, Northam withstood the calls to step down as Tyson and then Watson came forward with their stories — proof, Fairfax says, of an orchestrated campaign against him.
-The complaint says that effort is led by supporters of Richmond Mayor Levar Stoney, whom Fairfax claims threatened to blackmail him last year by publicly releasing the Tyson allegations.
+The complaint says that effort is led by supporters of Richmond Mayor Levar Stoney, who Fairfax claims threatened to blackmail him last year by publicly releasing the Tyson allegations.

-Stoney spokesman Jim Nolan called the claims "100 percent untrue" and offensive.
+Stoney spokesman Jim Nolan called the claims "100% untrue" and offensive.

 The suit seeks damages caused by "the intentional and reckless publishing and propagation by CBS of patently false allegations."
 The complaint notes that Fairfax lost his job with a prestigious law firm "at which he would have earned millions of dollars over the years."